Green-Avocado/pwn-docker/README.md

 ### Download glibc deb file

-Use `glibc-fetch LIBC` to download a matching deb file from the Ubuntu archives.
+Use `libc-fetch LIBC` to download a matching deb file from the Ubuntu archives.

 ### Create docker container